 Walsall's LDS was first produced in 2005 and has been revised several times as the council has kept its plans under review.
-The last revision was in June 2011.
-It has become necessary to produce another revision to reflect delays in the preparation of the Site Allocation DPD, the Area Action Plan for Walsall Town Centre (AAP) and the preparation of a Charging Schedule to enable the implementation of the Community Infrastructure Levy (CIL) introduced by Government.
+The last revision was in September 2014.
+It has become necessary to produce another revision to reflect changes in the timetable for the preparation of the Site Allocation DPD and the Area Action Plan for Walsall Town Centre (AAP).